jenkins-x/jx-docs/content/en/community/documentation/reference.md

 ### Blockquotes

-Blockquotes can be added to the Jenkins X documentation using [typical Markdown blockquote syntax][bqsyntax]:
+Blockquotes can be added to the JayeX documentation using [typical Markdown blockquote syntax][bqsyntax]:

 ```text
 > Without the threat of punishment, there is no joy in flight.
 ```

-The preceding blockquote will render as follows in the Jenkins X docs:
+The preceding blockquote will render as follows in the JayeX docs:

 > Without the threat of punishment, there is no joy in flight.